Jerseyville, Illinois: Education

 Both Holy Ghost and St. Francis Xavier Schools are private Roman Catholic schools.

 Schools in Jerseyville had a total combined enrollment of 2,720 students.

-Nearby colleges and universities include Principia College, in Elsah, and Lewis and Clark Community College, in Godfrey.
+Nearby colleges and universities include Principia College in Elsah, Lewis and Clark Community College in Godfrey and Southern Illinois University School of Dental Medicine in Alton.

 Religious organizations

 Jerseyville is home to a number of religious organizations, consisting of both small and large congregations.

 Churches that serve Jerseyville are listed here in alphabetical order: